SirVeggie/sd-browser/README.md

 - Seed -> has to have "seed" in the title

 The first two are the most important, since the latter two should already work out of the box.

+In addition to these, all of the nodes are formatted and shown, so you can still find all relevant information.
+It can get pretty unreadable though if you have a lot of nodes.